 Camera Quality: 20 MP, shoots in 4k at 60 FPS and up to 100 mbps.

-This review is still completely relevant as the P4P is exactly the same as the P4P V2.0, there are only a few upgrades:
+Firstly, there is a V2.0 that came out and this review is still completely relevant as the Phantom 4 Pro is exactly the same as the P4P V2.0, there are only a few upgrades:

 Longer flight time, better connection (ocusync) and quieter propellers.
 The other beauty is that the price is exactly the same ($1,499 for the regular bundle and $1,799 for the combo).